 The Blueprint Student Organization Training

-The Center for Student Engagement (CSE), in conjunction with the Center for Social Justice, Teaching and Research (CSJ) and Campus Ministry, conducts The Blueprint Student Organization Training at the beginning of each semester.
-Below are specific resources, including presentation and printed materials, that are provided through the training.
+The Center for Student Engagement (CSE), in conjunction with the Center for Social Justice, Teaching and Research (CSJ), Campus Ministry, and the Student Centers conducts The Blueprint Student Organization Training at the beginning of each semester.
+The training and the manual include leadership transition information, forms and documents utilized to access organizational funding, and much more.
+Click here to view the CSE Blueprint Manual.

 Georgetown event management services (gems)